 NOTE: Additionally, other information about the routes can be included such as cost or delay, or the source of the routing information (static vs. dynamic).

-NOTE: All the above information can be included in Port Management Information Containers but for NW-TT it might be more efficient to use User Plane Node Management Information Containers to exchange the information for all NW-TT interfaces in a single container.
+NOTE: All the above information can be included in Port Management Information Containers for NW-TT it might be more efficient to use User Plane Node Management Information Containers to exchange the information for all NW-TT interfaces in a single container.

-This allows the TSCTSF either to configure or learn interface specific IP routing information of each 5GS DetNet Node interface for address/prefixes not directly connected to the interface.
+This allows the TSCTSF either to configure or learn interface specific IP routing information of each 5GS DetNet Node NW-TT side interface for address/prefixes not directly connected to the interface.

-TSCTSF may typically configure the IP address and IP routing information on DS-TT interfaces.
-TSCTSF may typically learn the IP address and IP routing information from NW-TT interfaces, where this information may have been configured during the UPF / NW-TT setup or is even updated by IP routing protocols terminated at the NW-TT.
-However, both options, configuring and learning, are possible for both DS-TT and NW-TT interfaces.
+TSCTSF may learn the IP address and IP routing information from NW-TT interfaces, where this information may have been configured during the UPF / NW-TT setup or is even updated by IP routing protocols terminated at the NW-TT.

-If IP addressing or IP routing information changes either in the DS-TT / NW-TT side (e.g., based on IP routing protocol update in UPF/NW-TT or based on receiving new explicit route from the DetNet controller) the update can be done by existing PMIC notification and updating procedures.
+If IP addressing or IP routing information changes in the NW-TT side (e.g., based on IP routing protocol update in UPF/NW-TT or based on receiving new explicit route from the DetNet controller) the update can be done by existing PMIC notification and updating procedures.

 IETF RFC 8344 [X] and RFC 8349 [Y] define YANG data models for IP (address) and IP routing management, respectively.
 They form a good basis for the PMIC data model extensions.

-TSCTSF influencing UPF IP forwarding for downlink traffic

-The TSCTSF, after it has configured IP address/prefixes on DS-TT either as part of IP address or IP routing information, also provides all the address/prefixes to SMF via PCF, in the context of the PDU session associated with the DS-TT.
-The SMF treats the address/prefix similarly to framed routes obtained from UDM and configures the PSA UPF to map DL IP packets destined to those prefixes to the associated PDU session.
-This configuration reuses PDR and FAR defined to support frame Route in previous releases.

-The SMF update by the TSCSF to add/remove IP addresses/prefixes associated with a PDU Session is done via the PCF (via the N5 AF Session related to the associated PDU Session).

 TSCTSF exposing information to the DetNet controller

-After it has learned or configured the IP interface, IP address and IP routing information related to DS-TT and NW-TT interfaces, the TSCTSF combines all the information into a single representation and makes it available for the DetNet controller.
+After it has learned or configured the IP interface, IP address and IP routing information related to UE and NW-TT interfaces, the TSCTSF combines all the information into a single representation and makes it available for the DetNet controller.
 Based on this information the DetNet controller learns 5GS DetNet Node interfaces, their IP addresses and IP prefixes, and the 5GS DetNet Node IP routing base.
 Using this information and similar information collected from the other DetNet IP data plane nodes, the DetNet controller is able to calculate routes for DetNet traffic flows through the network.

-TSCTSF processing explicit routes from the DetNet controller

-DetNet controller may provide explicit routes to 5GS DetNet Node.
-Upon receiving a new explicit route including {IP prefix, prefix length, outgoing interface, next hop IP address}, the TSCTSF determines if the new route changes the overall 5GS DetNet Node IP routing (forwarding) configuration and does the following:

-If the outgoing interface is NW-TT interface, update the NW-TT IP routing information.

-If the outgoing interface is DS-TT interface, update the DS-TT IP routing information with a new entry and if necessary, update SMF with a new IP prefix associated with the DS-TT’s PDU session.